We are all born into the world 'tabala rasa', as a blank slate.

 Just like real-life food hunger, life hunger is a primal driving force built into our genetic coding.
-It’s like a personal growth programme wired in at the deepest level of our DNA calling us out to grow and transform into the very best version of our self.
+It’s like a personal growth programme wired in at the deepest level of our DNA calling us to grow and transform into the very best versions of our selves.

 Life hunger encompasses the multitude of unique yearnings we have for novelty, meaning, purpose, connection, growth, learning or creativity, and much much more.

 As the unrepeatable miracle that you are (NOBODY has the same fingerprint as you!) there is no one else in this world who carries exactly the same life hunger.
 So its stands to reason that we need to start expressing this unique yet hugely important part of ourselves in the very best way we know how.

 So get connected to what is truly important to you no matter how crazy or unconventional it may feel.
 And if there has been something you have been hankering for, be curious about how you can start to reach out, touch, feel and begin to breath life into it.